 You can customize up to three different auto-reply messages at a time.
 Whether you are in a meeting, out to dinner, or in a no cell phone zone, you can let your caller know that you can’t talk at the moment.

 First off, let me explain to our readers who are new to the iPhone how to use auto-reply.
 When someone calls you, take a quick look at the screen.
-You will see three buttons: Answer, Decline, and a phone icon.
-Touch and drag the phone icon upward to see the auto-reply feature.
+You will see three buttons: Slide to Answer, Remind Me, and a Message icon.
+Tap on the Message icon to see the auto-reply feature.
 There are three default messages that you can choose from.
 If you don’t like the ones Apple gave you, customize your message by following these simple instructions.

-Step 1: Go to Settings > Phone > Reply with Message.
+Step 1: On your iPhone, go to Settings > Phone > Respond with Text.

-Step 2: Tap on one of the default messages.
+Step 2: You will see 3 pre-formatted quick responses.
+These are the default ones offered by Apple.
+Tap on one of the default messages.

 Step 3: Type in your own message.
 Repeat for all three.